tochsner/phylodata/website/src/lib/docs/java_best_practices.md

 ## Avoid version control for data files

-If your data files are too big, platforms like GitHub might lead to problems.
+Platforms like GitHub have size restrictions for files.
 Add the `data` folder to your `.gitignore` file to avoid problems.